 Moreover, our oldest pupils are given Prefect responsibilities and paired up with the youngest pupils in the school in our buddy system.
 This is to the benefit of both the youngest and the oldest pupils, as the youngest gain another friend and mentor, and the Year 6 are instilled with a greater sense of maturity, responsibility and respect.

-When boys move on from Elmhurst we wave goodbye knowing they are well prepared for the rigors of senior school both intellectually and emotionally.
+When boys and girls move on from Elmhurst we wave goodbye knowing they are well prepared for the rigors of senior school both intellectually and emotionally.